sguox002/leetcode/leetcode-all.md

 ->>

 ### tree
+<<-1261	Find Elements in a Contaminated Binary Tree    		74.3%	Medium
+recover and find.
+root is x then left=2x+1, and right=2x+2

+->>

+<<-1273	Delete Tree Nodes    		63.3%	Medium
+the tree is given in the format of： node-parent array. build the tree and do postorder traversal to get num_nodea and sum.
+Delete the subtree=reset the sum and num_nodes.
+->>

+<<-1302	Deepest Leaves Sum    		83.9%	Medium
+two pass is trivial one pass to get the max depth, one pass to get the sum. one pass: bfs to get the previous row's sum. one pass: dfs, get the depth and max depth, when d>md, reset the sum.
+->>

+<<-1305	All Elements in Two Binary Search Trees    		77.7%	Medium
+approach 1: inorder for tree 1 and tree 2 separately and merge sort. approach 2: same time inorder traversal and merge. has to use iterative approach We are doing in-order traversal independently for two trees.
+When it's time to 'visit' a node on the top of the stack, we are visiting the smallest of two.
+->>

+<<-1315	Sum of Nodes with Even-Valued Grandparent    		83.8%	Medium
+dfs with parent info.
+->>

+<<-1325	Delete Leaves With a Given Value    		73.4%	Medium
+post order to remove a leaf.
+->>

+<<-1339	Maximum Product of Splitted Binary Tree    		37.4%	Medium
+split the tree by removing one edge, return the max product of the two tree's sum. a+b=tsum, max(ab) it is same to min(|a-b|) two pass visit. first any order to get the sum, second postorder to get mindiff.
+->>

+<<-1361	Validate Binary Tree Nodes    		44.9%	Medium
+given a tree with a list of nodes and its left child and right child (-1 means no child) a tree shall have n nodes, n-1 edges and each node except the root has one pararent, no cycle.
+->>

+<<-1367	Linked List in Binary Tree    		41.1%	Medium
+check if the linked list exist in the tree as a down path.
+- find all nodes as starting and do dfs and traverse on linked-list. or
+- it can start as root, left or right, so check 3 problem.
+->>

+<<-1372	Longest ZigZag Path in a Binary Tree    		54.4%	Medium
+choose a node and then choose a direction and then switch direction.
+Get the longest path. postorder traversal and return the subtree max path, using left branch or right branch, ->>
+<<-1373	Maximum Sum BST in Binary Tree    		38.1%	Hard
+postorder to find the left max, right min and sum and isBST.

+->>

+<<-1379	Find a Corresponding Node of a Binary Tree in a Clone of That Tree    		84.0%	Medium
+traverse at the same time in original and cloned tree.
+->>

+<<-1382	Balance a Binary Search Tree    		75.7%	Medium
+convert to sorted array and then do merge sort
+->>

 <<-1430	Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree    		45.0%	Medium
 check if the vector is a valid path. make sure we check if it is a leaf and have the same length. using dfs with depth.